 Each of these different vitamins also helps to stabilize a person’s immune system.
 Vitamin B12 is an important substance for the skin.
 The reason being is that vitamin B12 regulates metabolism which in effect helps the skin.

-All of the missing vitamins and can be reintroduced back into a person’s system naturally or with the use of supplements.
+All of the missing vitamins and can be reintroduced back into a person’s system naturally or with the use of dietary supplements.
+To make it convenient, Recouleur® put the missing vitamins into one tablet.
 People who suffer from vitiligo can start taking Recouleur® Dietary Supplement to help try and restore vitamins back into the skin.